-We continued to use our Workforce Management System, to appropriately resource the handling of claims, telephone calls and emails from scheme participants.
-This system streamlined our contact centre operations, allowing employees to address client enquiries promptly and accurately across all communication channels.
+We also implemented a Workforce Management System to appropriately resource our contact centre operations, allowing employees to address client enquiries promptly and accurately across all communication channels.
 The system improved scheduling, advanced reporting and trend analysis, and provided insights into performance and workload patterns.

-OUR STATISTICS
+OUR STATISTCS